munificent/craftinginterpreters/book/scanning.md

 ```

 I'd love to implement something like that in this book but the honest truth is
-that it's a lot of grungy string munging code.
-Very useful for users, but not
+that it's a lot of grungy string manipulation code.
+Very useful for users, but
-super fun to read in a book and not very technically interesting.
-So we'll stick
+not super fun to read in a book and not very technically interesting.
+So we'll
-with just a line number.
-In your own interpreters, please do as I say and not as
+stick with just a line number.
+In your own interpreters, please do as I say and
-I do.
+not as I do.

 The primary reason we're sticking this error reporting function in the main Lox
 class is because of that `hadError` field.
 It's defined here: